anoopsarkar/decipherment-class/assets/notes/lost-in-yerevan.md

     - none of the above
-1. After boarding at **Shengavit**, how many stops will it take Millie to get to **Barekamutyun** (don’t include **Shengavit** itself in the number of stops)?
+1. After boarding at **Shengavit**, how many stops will it take Millie to get to **Barekamutyun** (don’t include **Shengavit** itself in the number of stops).
 1. What is the name (transcribed into English) of the end station on the short, five-station line that is currently in construction, shown in a different shade on the map?